canonical/lxd/doc/howto/storage_volumes.md

 To do so, set a storage pool configuration with a `volume` prefix, thus `volume.<VOLUME_CONFIGURATION>=<VALUE>`.

 This value is then used for all new storage volumes in the pool, unless it is set explicitly for a volume or an instance.
-In general, the defaults set on a storage pool level (before the volume was created) can be overridden through the volume configuration, and the volume configuration can be overridden through the instance configuration (for storage volumes of {ref}`type <storage-volume-types>` `container` or `vm`).
+In general, the defaults set on a storage pool level (before the volume was created) can be overridden through the volume configuration, and the volume configuration can be overridden through the instance configuration (for storage volumes of {ref}`type <storage-volume-types>` `container` or `virtual-machine`).

 For example, to set a default volume size for a storage pool, use the following command: